Bakuchi (Bakuchiol)

 Vitiligo treatment (traditional use, limited modern evidence)

 Psoralea corylifolia has been used in Ayurveda for vitiligo for over 2,000 years (the Sanskrit name kushtha-naashana means 'destroyer of leukoderma').
-Mechanism: psoralens (in raw seed, NOT in pure bakuchiol) act as photosensitizing PUVA-like agents.
-Modern combining bioinformatics-validated mechanism: Psoralea components stimulate melanin production.
+Mechanism: psoralens (in raw seed, not in pure bakuchiol) act as photosensitizing PUVA-like agents.
+Modern bioinformatics-validated mechanism: Psoralea components stimulate melanin production.
 Risk-benefit unclear; modern PUVA/narrowband UVB therapy is more controlled.

 Antioxidant and anti-inflammatory mechanisms